This article shows how to determine a pressure drop value with SimScale using the online post-processor.

 Try It Yourself

-If the above article has sparked interest in you then we are happy to refer you to the Fluid Flow Simulation tutorial where you can learn to simulate the pipe junction flow and also try the new post-processor.
+If the above article has sparked interest in you, then make sure to check this Fluid Flow Simulation Tutorial.
+In this tutorial, you can learn to simulate the pipe junction flow and also try the post-processor filters.

 Note